ReproNim/reproman/docs/source/execute.rst

     ./clean.py data/f0.csv cleaned/f0.csv

 Notice that in addition to the orchestrator, we specify the input file that needs to be available on the remote.
-If this file was tracked by Git rather than by git-annex, we could get by without declaring it as an input because the same revision of the dataset is checked out on the remote.
+This is only necessary for files that are tracked by git-annex.
+Files tracked by Git do not need to be declared as inputs because the same revision of the dataset is checked out on the remote.

 .. warning::